Burning Down the Horse

 There's only one rule: Odysseus' word is law.
 And for the love of gods - no naked flames!

-Join us for an 'entertaining slice of lunchtime laughs' (Scotsman) and experience what really went on inside the belly of the beast.
+Join us for a ‘complete riot of an hour’ (Everything Theatre) and experience what really went on inside the belly of the beast!

 Access Tickets